The All-Night Show

-The All-Night Show is a television series starring Chas Lawther.
-It was created and produced by Jeff Silverman which ran from September 19, 1980, to August 29, 1981 on CFMT-TV in Toronto.
+The All-Night Show is a variety/comedy television series starring Chas Lawther as a friendly security guard who hosts his very own overnight show featuring a mixture of old television series, new sketches and interviews, musical guests, and off-beat clips.
+It was created and produced by Jeff Silverman and ran from September 19, 1980, to August 29, 1981 on CFMT-TV in Toronto.
 The show was written by Errol Bruce, Chas Lawther, Michael Lennick and Jeff Silverman.

 During its run, The All Night Show ran Mondays through Saturdays, running from the end of other programming (typically 2 am, but 1 am on Saturdays) until 6 am.
 It featured early voice work by Maurice LaMarche and Jim Carrey, both at the very start of their careers.

 Premise

 The premise was that Lawther's character, Chuck the Security Guard, was the overnight security guard for CFMT (which at that time was branding itself as "MTV", prior to the introduction of the American music channel MTV).
-With very little to do on the overnight shift, every night Chuck -- with the help of his friends Ryerson and P.B. -- would take over the facilities of CFMT.
+With very little to do on the overnight shift, every night Chuck -- with the help of his friends Ryerson and P.B.
+Leonard (who was almost always addressed as "Leonard") -- would take over the facilities of CFMT.
 Ostensibly without the knowledge of the station owners, Chuck and company had found "a bunch of cool old tapes in the basement", and – each night after the station officially went off the air – would start broadcasting their favourite shows while fooling around with the equipment.
 In the series continuity, rather than fire Chuck, the station decided to let him continue by giving Chuck his own overnight show.

 The All-Night Show generally showed reruns of classic series such as The Twilight Zone, The Outer Limits, The Prisoner, Car 54, Where Are You?, The Beverly Hillbillies, Dave Allen at Large, Sgt.
 Bilko, and many others.
-The show filled the space in between each episode with current and decades-old music videos (including old Scopitones), old movie shorts, clips sent in from viewers, viewer call-in segments, and comedic banter with Chuck and the crew.
+The show filled the space in between each episode with current and decades-old music videos (including old Scopitones), old movie shorts, clips sent in from viewers, viewer call-in segments, and comedic banter (and sometimes sketches) with Chuck and the crew.
+Guests would also sometimes drop by; some were recurring series characters like Fran The Night Nurse, but others were comedians and entertainers who might do a short stand-up set, sing, or otherwise perform.

+Within the continuity of the show, the entire broadcast crew consisted of Chuck, Ryerson and Leonard.
+In reality, the show had a production and technical crew of over a dozen people.
+Many of those staffers can be seen in bit roles in sketches or bumpers.